areinsvo/NanoHarvester/README.md

 source /cvmfs/cms.cern.ch/crab3/crab.sh
 ```

 **Step 1**: Choose the right python config file.
 This is the -p argument to crab.py.
-(See section above for how the configs were generated)
+(See section above for how the configs were generated).
+Note that you need a different config file for Run2018ABC vs Run2018D.
+The eras for 2018 are also separated into two input text files with the dataset names.

 **Step 2**: use the `crab.py` script to submit the CRAB jobs: